JanisGeise/buffet_oat15/OAT15_simulations/URANS_pitching/Readme.md

 case and running each of these simulations with a different $f$ and $A$.
 The following sections will provide some guidance on how to execute the parameter study.

+**Note:** this setup is deprecated.
+Since the pitching motion is prescribed at the inlet, the oscillations are damped before reaching the airfoil.
+Use the setup in `URANS_pitching_mesh_motion`, where the motion is prescribed via mesh motion, instead.

 ## Setting up the base case
 The base case is by default set up with a mean inflow angle of $\alpha_0 = 3.5^\circ$.
 To change the inflow angle or inflow velocity, **both** entries for `Uinlet` and `alpha0` (at the top and inside the `inlet_outlet`